-- 1. Housing: Paul Mitchell The School Rapid City keeps a file of information about housing in the surrounding areas. - 2.
+- 1. Housing: Paul Mitchell The School Rapid City does not provide campus housing; however they keep a file of information about housing in the surrounding areas. - 2.
 Academic Advising: Students are provided with academic advising and additional assistance as necessary.
 Information and advice on any financial assistance are accessible to students.
 Paul Mitchell The School Rapid City also gives advice and information to students on these subjects: - a.
 Regulations governing licensure to practice, including reciprocity among jurisdictions. - b.
 Assistance with resume and job search. - c.
 Opportunities for continuing education following graduation. - d.
 Assistance with the financial aid process - 3.
 Mental Health Counseling: If referral to professional assistance is necessary, the school maintains a record of such referral. - a.
 Referrals to mental health counseling. - b.
 Assistance for students with disabilities.